About Restricted Code

 replaced by Steve Lironi, drums

-Best Gig of 1981Friends Tom and Frank grew up together in Easterhouse, Glasgow, where they wrote songs and played in various school bands.
-Having discovered punk, they went on to create Restricted Code in 1978.
-Influences were pretty eclectic from punk, to funk, to soul.
+Best Gig of 1981Friends Tom and Frank grew up together in Easterhouse, Glasgow.
+They wrote songs together and played in school bands before creating Restricted Code in 1978.
+Influences were eclectic, from punk, to funk, to soul.

 In 1979 they got together with fellow Glaswegian bands Positive Noise and The Alleged to release an EP called Second City Statik, arguably the first glimpse of ‘The Sound of Young Scotland’.
 In 1980 they got a call from Bob Last, manager of The Human League and the man whose Fast Product label released seminal records by The Gang of Four and The Mekons.
 Last loved their demos and signed them to his new record label, Pop:aural.